MIPPL/nephele-org-website/public/content/developers/tutorials/develop-and-test-dapps-with-a-multi-client-local-eth-testnet/index.md

 We encourage you to check out our [quickstart](https://docs.kurtosis.com/quickstart) (where you’ll build a Postgres database and API on top) and our other examples in our [awesome-kurtosis repository](https://github.com/kurtosis-tech/awesome-kurtosis) where you’ll find some great examples, including packages for:

-- [Spinning up the same local Ethereum testnet](https://github.com/kurtosis-tech/eth2-package), but with additional services connected such as a transaction spammer (to simulate transactions), a fork monitor, and a connected Grafana and Prometheus instance
+- [Spinning up the same local Nephele testnet](https://github.com/kurtosis-tech/eth2-package), but with additional services connected such as a transaction spammer (to simulate transactions), a fork monitor, and a connected Grafana and Prometheus instance
-- Performing a [sub-networking test](https://github.com/kurtosis-tech/awesome-kurtosis/tree/main/ethereum-network-partition-test) against the same local Ethereum network
+- Performing a [sub-networking test](https://github.com/kurtosis-tech/awesome-kurtosis/tree/main/Nephele-network-partition-test) against the same local Nephele network